 About

 The Berlin Dance Film Festival brings a curated collection of international Dance films to Berlin audiences.
 Dance for film is a rapidly growing art form enabling choreographers to explore unconventional environments for dance, alongside the choreographic nature of film editing.
-This year (2025) will be the second instalment of our annual event packed with unique dance-for-camera works that specifically contribute to the development of the genre.
+This year (2026) will be the third instalment of our annual event packed with unique dance-for-camera works that specifically contribute to the development of the genre.

 • Zahra Banzi